-The following source(s) are used
+The following source(s) are used Check each that applies:

-Health care-related taxes or fees
+Health care-related taxes or fees Provider-related donations Federal funds a.
+Services Furnished in Residential Settings.
+Select one:

-Provider-related donations

-Federal funds

 For each source of funds indicated above, describe the source of the funds in detail: